By Kurt Jensen | Catholic News Service

 Pfeifer’s book, “Ordinary Heroes: A Memoir of 9/11” (Penguin Random House), published last year, won a Christopher Award in June.
 The awards, first presented in 1949 by the Christophers organization, founded in 1945 by Maryknoll Father James Keller, are presented annually for works that embody “the highest values of humanity.”

-Post-traumatic stress from those in the middle of the attack, particularly in New York, is a given, even decades later, and Pfeifer has the additional personal burden of grief when his younger brother Kevin was killed in the North Tower collapse, becoming one of 343 firefighters who died that day.
+Post-traumatic stress from those in the middle of the attack, particularly in New York, is a given, even decades later, and Pfeifer has the additional personal burden of grief because his younger brother Kevin was killed in the North Tower collapse, becoming one of 343 firefighters who died that day.
 Pfeifer had ordered him into the building.

 But Pfeifer said he wanted to do more than exorcise his own pain.